 The Bechdel-Wallace test exploded in popularity in the early 2000s, and quickly became divorced from its lesbian context.
 Today, many people who reference the test have likely never read Dykes to Watch Out For or even heard of the original comic.
 It’s important that lesbians have language to talk about our specific relationship to mainstream culture, and when we lose sight of our history it becomes harder for us to share our experiences.
 Lesbian representation is part of women’s representation, and a discussion of women’s representation in media needs to include a discussion of how lesbians are portrayed or excluded from popular culture.

-This year, a number of promising lesbian films are on the horizon.
-The Miseducation of Cameron Post, based on a young-adult novel about a young lesbian sent to a conversion camp, stars Chloe Grace Moretz and just premiered at Sundance.
-Disobedience, starring Rachel Weisz and Rachel McAdams, is about an Orthodox Jewish woman who starts a relationship with another woman and will have a U.S. release in April 2018.
-Vita and Virginia, starring Gemma Arterton, is an upcoming biopic about the relationship between Virginia Woolf and Vita Sackville-West.
+We’ve recently been blessed with a number of lesbian films like The Miseducation of Cameron Post, based on a young-adult novel about a young lesbian sent to a conversion camp.
+2018’s Disobedience, starring Rachel Weisz and Rachel McAdams, is about an Orthodox Jewish woman who starts a relationship with another woman.
+Vita and Virginia, starring Gemma Arterton, is a biopic about the relationship between Virginia Woolf and Vita Sackville-West.

 Read more from this author HERE.